 - Carry in and carry out anything you would previously discard in the park.

+Visitors should read their local health orders and review the appropriate health order for the county they intend to visit (if different) before planning to come to the park.
 Join us in responsibly enjoying the outdoors for exercise and fresh air—and we’ll save our social gatherings for after this emergency.
 Let’s all do our part to #keepparkssafe.

 VISIT THE PARKS FROM HOME

 Our national parks can be wonderful places for inspiration.
 During this challenging time, we'll be sharing more digital content with you.
 Here's a look: